 In the old UI, the update flow was bundle centric.
 Through the discovery phase, we found out that users would in fact prefer a more precise and powerful way of doing update—updating a workload domain at a time.
 So we proposed this new journey of domain centric updates.
 The notion of "pre-check" was introduced by PM and backend to do error prevention.

 We decided to move away from bundle centric updates and that led to a simpler global repository page—users are limited to exam and download bundles from this repo page.

 One interesting challenge I faced was that VCF update team has built the backend in a way that a workload domain must follow certain order to do patches, and it cannot skip ahead to apply latest patches.
 This is certainly a flaw in the backend design, but at that point of time, there's no time for backend to fix it in the short term.

 The requirement becomes to direct users intentionally to download the bundles that are immediately applicable for workload domains(but not the most recent).

 The solution is to separate the page into two sections and prioritize the "applicable bundles" section on the top and tuck non-applicable bundles at the bottom.
 Although user can download bundles from both sections, the top section is more actionable by giving links to domains that these bundles can immediately apply to once downloaded.

 I worked with a user researcher together to craft tasks and script for user testing of med-fi prototype during VMworld 2017(Las Vegas and Bacerlona).
-It's a confluence that VMware holds annually to present new products and features.
-We were able to schedule with around 10 participants to go through major tasks like create and expand workload domain, add physical resources, perform updates, etc. The feedback was generally pretty positive.
+It's a conference that VMware holds annually to present new products and features.
+We were able to schedule with around 10 participants to go through major tasks.
+The feedback was generally pretty positive.
 Tweaks to the main navigation and a couple places were made to address issues discovered.
 The testing has many impacts on high-fi creation.